-The Board covenants that it will disseminate in a timely manner, not in excess of ten business days after the occurrence of the "Reportable Event" (as described below), to the MSRB in such manner and format, accompanied by identifying information as prescribed by the MSRB or the Commission at the time of delivery of such information.
+The Board covenants that it will disseminate in a timely manner, not in excess of ten business days after the occurrence of the "Reportable Event" (as described below), to the MSRB in an electronic format as prescribed by the MSRB, accompanied by identifying information as prescribed by the MSRB, the disclosure of the occurrence of a Reportable Event.
 Certain Reportable Events are required to be disclosed only to the extent that such Reportable Event is material, as materiality is interpreted under the Exchange Act.
-The "Reportable Events," certain of which may not be applicable to the Bonds, are:
+The "Reportable Events," certain of which may not be applicable to the 2018 Bonds, are:

-- (a) principal and interest payment delinquencies; - (b) non-payment related defaults, if material; - (c) unscheduled draws on debt service reserves reflecting financial difficulties; - (d) unscheduled draws on credit enhancements reflecting financial difficulties; - (e) substitution of credit or liquidity providers, or their failure to perform; - (f) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the security, or other material events affecting the tax status of the security; - (g) modifications to rights of Bond holders, if material; - (h) Bond calls, if material, and tender offers; - (i) defeasances; - (j) release, substitution or sale of property securing repayment of the Bonds, if material; - (k) rating changes; - (l) bankruptcy, insolvency, receivership or similar event of the Board (such an event will be considered to have occurred in the following instances: the appointment of a receiver, fiscal agent or similar officer for the Board in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Board, or if the jurisdiction of the Board has been assumed by leaving the Board and the Board's officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Board); - (m) the consummation of a merger, consolidation, or acquisition involving the Board or the sale of all or substantially all of the assets of the Board, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the
+- (a) principal and interest payment delinquencies; - (b) non-payment related defaults, if material; - (c) unscheduled draws on debt service reserves reflecting financial difficulties; - (d) unscheduled draws on credit enhancements reflecting financial difficulties; - (e) substitution of credit or liquidity providers, or their failure to perform; - (f) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, notices of proposed issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the security, or other material events affecting the tax status of the security; - (g) modifications to rights of security Owners, if material; - (h) Bond calls, if material, and tender offers; - (i) defeasances; - (j) release, substitution or sale of property securing repayment of the securities, if material; - (k) rating changes; - (l) bankruptcy, insolvency, receivership or similar event of the Board (such an Event will be considered to have occurred in the following instances: the appointment of a receiver, fiscal agent or similar officer for the Board in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Board, or if the jurisdiction of the Board has been assumed by leaving the Board and the Board's officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Board):

-- termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (n) appointment of a successor or additional trustee or the change of name of a trustee, if material.
+- (m) the consummation of a merger, consolidation, or acquisition involving the Board or the sale of all or substantially all of the assets of the Board, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (n) appointment of a successor or additional trustee or the change of name of a trustee, if material.